 Ways to change the app configuration

 The most obvious example for this category is a feature toggle or a backend environment switcher.
 However, all sorts of ideas can be considered for more specific use cases, e.g.: imagine a role-playing game where the statistics of the character can be changed from the debug menu, or a food delivery app where the payment method provider can be replaced with a fake one on demand.

-In Beagle there are many module types that follow the same generic concept of providing a UI to change the value of some predefined configuration field.
+In Beagle, there are many module types that follow the same general concept of providing a UI to change the value of some predefined configuration field.
 As a result, they have very similar public API-s, but they are distinguished based on the type of value they work with:

 - CheckBoxModule and SwitchModule for booleans